-The process for how to make salt water for a reef tank is fairly simple and can really be done with just a few simple steps.
+The process for how to make saltwater for a fish tank is fairly simple and can really be done with just a few simple steps.

-The first step is to purchase a high-quality reef salt mix.
-Your local fish store will likely have a selection of salt brands to choose from.
-If you aren’t sure which brand is right for you, I encourage you to check out my reef salt mix product review.
+The first step in how to make saltwater for fish is to purchase a high-quality reef salt mix.
+Your local fish store will have several salt brands for you to choose from.
+If you aren’t sure which mix is best for your needs, I encourage you to check out my reef salt mix product review.
 These days, I get my salt online.
 It’s cheaper and I no longer have to worry about these heavy buckets rolling around in my trunk.